eProsima/Integration-Service-docs/docs/installation_manual/installation.rst

   * :code:`add_two_ints_server`: A simple C++ server application, running under *ROS 1*.
     It listens to requests coming from *ROS 1* clients and produces an appropriate answer for them;
-    specifically, it is capable of listening to a *ROS 1* service called :code:`add_two_ints`, which consists of two integer numbers as a request type and answers with a single value, indicating the sum of them.
+    specifically, it is capable of listening to a *ROS 1* service called :code:`add_two_ints`, which consists of two integer numbers as request type and answers with a single value, indicating the sum of them.
     As an alternative to `colcon`, in order to compile the `add_two_ints_server` example, the following commands can be executed: